Possum (film): Concept and development

 Possum marks the feature film debut of English comedian, author, and director Matthew Holness.
-Holness had previously worked on the cult television series Garth Marenghi's Darkplace, which he both wrote, directed, and starred in as the title character, as well as the publication of several short stories.
-Although normally associated with comedies, Holness himself admitted he had always been a fan of the horror genre and works with serious themes, but stressed that it had been difficult to break from his reputation for comedies due to the large following.
+Holness had previously worked on the cult television series Garth Marenghi's Darkplace, which he wrote, directed, and starred in as the title character, as well as the publication of several short stories.
+Although normally associated with comedies, Holness admitted he had always been a fan of the horror genre and works with serious themes, but stressed that it had been difficult to break from his reputation for comedies due to the large following.